Last Updated Date: February 24, 2021

 Online Tracking and Your Choices

-There currently is no standard as to what a online service provider should do, if anything, in response to a “Do Not Track” signal provided by website browsers, and we currently do not take any action in response to such signals.
+There currently is no standard as to what an online service provider should do, if anything, in response to a “Do Not Track” signal provided by website browsers, and we currently do not take any action in response to such signals.

 Schedulicity also uses analytics services, such as Google Analytics, to collect information.
 Generally analytics services do not identify individual users.
 Many analytics services allow you to opt out of data collection.
-For example, to learn more about Google Analytics practices and to opt out, visit www.google.com/settings/ads or by downloading the Google Analytics opt-out browser add-on at https://tools.google.com/dlpage/gaoptout.
+For example, to learn more about Google Analytics practices and to opt out, visit www.google.com/settings/ads or download the Google Analytics opt-out browser add-on at https://tools.google.com/dlpage/gaoptout.

-Note About Children’s Privacy Issues
+Children’s Privacy Issues

-If you are a California resident who is under 18 and a registered user of our Website (e.g., created a user account on our Website), this section applies to you.
+If you are a California resident who is under 18 and a permitted, registered user of our Website (e.g., created a user account on our Website), this section applies to you.
 Schedulicity may provide registered users the functionality of posting information on our Website.
 If and to the extent CA Bus. & Prof. § 22581 applies, you may request and obtain removal of content or information posted by you (as an account holder of Schedulicity) subject to the exceptions provided in this “California Minors” section.
 If you can accomplish removal on your own by following the instructions on our Website, then follow those instructions.
 If that won’t work, contact us by using the contact information provided in the “Contact Us” section at the bottom of this Policy by specifying the information or content and each location of it in enough detail so that we reasonably can find it and meet your request in the ordinary course of our business.
 CA Bus. & Prof. § 22581 provides exceptions to your ability to request and obtain removal of content or information posted by you on our Website.
 Those exceptions in CA Bus. & Prof. § 22581 are: (1) federal or state laws requiring us or a third party to maintain the content or information; (2) the content or information isn’t covered by the law (e.g., someone other than you posted it or your posting is stored, republished, or reposted by a third party); (3) we turned your content or information into anonymized data (such as, aggregated data or the like), thereby disabling the ability to identify your content and information among other users’ content or information; (4) you don’t follow our instructions for removing or requesting removal; or (5) you received compensation or other consideration for providing the content or information.
 If any one of the above exceptions applies, we are not required to remove your content or information from our Website.

 REMOVAL OF YOUR POSTED CONTENT OR INFORMATION FROM OUR WEBSITE DOES NOT ENSURE COMPLETE OR COMPREHENSIVE REMOVAL OF THAT CONTENT OR INFORMATION.
 The law does not require us to actually eliminate the information posted by you; the law is satisfied if we keep it but render it invisible to other users and the public.
 Also, some information will already be beyond our control (e.g., a user or other third party might have already copied it).
 Law enforcement may obtain the content or information pursuant to certain court orders.